Discover the most beautiful cities on the Rhine

 Map of the Rhine (OpenStreetMap CC BY-SA 2.0)

-There are not only beautiful cities on the Rhine.
-The Rhine is also famous for its wine regions and the sights to be discovered along its course.
-Maybe you will find some inspiration for a weekend trip or even a trip along the Rhine.
+Discover the most beautiful cities on the Rhine.
+The Rhine is also famous for its wine regions and the sights that can be discovered along its course.
+Maybe you'll find some inspiration here for a weekend trip or even a trip along the Rhine.

 Which cities are on the Rhine?